ONSdigital/eq-author-app/eq-author-api/README.md

 > **Tip**
 >
 > If you decide to run the Author API directly using `yarn` you will need to
-> ensure that a suitable database instance is running and configure the
-> associated database environment variables appropriately.
+> ensure that the environment variables listed below are configured appropriately.
 >
-> Running using `docker-compose` will ensure that a suitable postgres instance
+> The `docker-compose` configuration should ensure that all required environment variables are set up correctly so there
-> is started.
-So there is no need to configure the environment variables.
+> should be no need to manually configure the environment variables when [running with docker compose](#run-using-docker).

 ## Environment Variables